MarkEddy001/simple_shell-practice/README.md

 - Exiting the shell using the `exit` built-in.
 - Displaying the current environment variables using the `env` built-in.

+## File Input Mode
+Your shell can also read commands from a file as input.
+To use this mode, pass the filename as a command line argument.

+# Example File Input
+$ ./hsh filename

 ## Author
 - Wanyoike Mark Edwards
 - Jillo Jillo